miteshpant/autocompleteUnitQ/README.md

 # REST API Autocomplete application

-This is a details of  REST API to autocomplete.
+These are the details of  REST API to autocomplete.

 The entire application is ditributed in.